The Inverse Velocity Force and Automotive Physics: Conclusion

 \section{Conclusion}

-The $F(v)=\frac{C}{v}$ force is underrepresented in physics teaching.
-Besides being a rare example of a velocity dependent force that is not resistive, it has the unique property of transmitting constant power.
-Abstractly it represents the greatest force you can extract from a power limited device, and practically it finds application in automobile racing.
-The gravitational and spring force, along with their ensuing projectile and simple harmonic motions, are frequently studied.
-The transmission force and its ensuing constant power motion are not studied as often, but we hope to have shown that if time permits, it is worth considering.
+The inverse velocity force $F(v)=C/v$ is not often included in introductory physics courses.
+Besides being a rare example of a velocity-dependent force that is not frictional, it has the unique property of transmitting constant power.
+Abstractly it represents the greatest force you can extract from a power-limited device, and practically it finds application in automotive performance.
+For gas-powered vehicles, a multi-gear mechanical transmission is used to approximate an inverse velocity force, while in electric vehicles, it arises more simply from circuit controls.
+We hope to have shown that the inverse velocity force is worth adding to the list of forces that physics students have in their toolkit.